nforgeio/RaspberryDebugger/README.md

-# RaspberryDebugger
+# Raspberry Debugger
-Visual Studio Extension to Debug C# on Raspberry Pi POS
+Visual Studio Extension for debugging .NET Core applications remotely on a Raspberry Pi.

-This project was inspired by https://github.com/radutomy/VSRemoteDebugger with the idea of making debugging .NET Core apps on Raspberry Pi OS easier.
+_ The Raspberry Debugger extension is compatible with Raspberry Pi_ _ Raspberry Pi is a trademark of the Raspberry Pi Foundation_